6. 그라디언트

 This filter is in the Colors menu, and allows you to colorize an image, using the color intensity of each point with the corresponding color from the active gradient (the intensity 0, very dark, is replaced by the color at most left end of the gradient, progressively until the intensity is 255, very light, replaced by the most right color of the gradient.
 See 8.39절.
 “Gradient Map” for more information.

-When you install GIMP, it comes presupplied with a large number of interesting gradients, and you can add new ones that you create or download from other sources.
+GIMP comes presupplied with a large number of gradients.
+You can also add new gradients that you create or download from other sources.
 You can access the full set of available gradients using the Gradients dialog, a dockable dialog that you can either activate when you need it, or keep around as a tab in a dock.
 The current gradient, used in most gradient-related operations, is shown in the Brush/Pattern/Gradient area of the Toolbox.
 Clicking on the gradient symbol in the Toolbox is an alternative way of bringing up the Gradients dialog.

-Many quickly examples of working with gradient (for more information see Gradient Tool):
+Some quick examples of working with gradients (for more information see Gradient Tool) are:

 A few useful things to know about GIMP's gradients:

 GIMP can also load gradient files in SVG format, used by many vector graphics programs.
-To make GIMP load an SVG gradient file, all you need to do is place it in the gradients folder of your personal GIMP directory, or any other folder in your gradient search path.
+To make GIMP load an SVG gradient file, place it in the gradients folder of your personal GIMP directory, or any other folder in your gradient search path.

 [작은 정보] 작은 정보